Arkansas Estate Planning Law Firm in Springdale

 When your family is dealing with the grief of your passing, they shouldn’t have to handle the hassle of probate court, too.
 That’s why everyone needs a will – no matter their age or financial status.

-Why You Need To Set Up A Trust Today
+Why You Need To Set Up A Trust for Your Beneficiaries Today

 With trusts, you’re in greater control of who gets your assets and when.
 Typically, heirs receive assets through a trust much more quickly than they would via probate court.
-You can set up a trust to distribute your assets just days or weeks following your death.
+Our estate planning services include setting up trusts to distribute your assets just days or weeks following your death.

 When it comes to setting up a trust, you have two main options.
 One is a revocable trust, which you can change as long as you’re still living and able to make sound financial decisions.
 An irrevocable trust, on the other hand, is much stricter.
 You can’t change this type of trust without a court order or the approval of all beneficiaries.
 An estate planning attorney will help you choose a trust if you’re unsure which is best for you.

 What happens if you become ill or incapacitated and can no longer make decisions for yourself?
-If you’ve set up power of attorney, you can have a loved one make decisions on your behalf.
-Powers of attorney enable your representative to manage your money and property when you’re sick, disabled, or otherwise unable to do so.
+Through our estate planning solutions, you can set up a financial power of attorney along with a healthcare power of attorney and have a loved one make decisions on your behalf.
+Powers of attorney give your representative authorization to manage your money and property when you’re sick, disabled, or otherwise unable to do so.

-You can also appoint a medical power of attorney to make health-related decisions for you near the end of life.
+You can also appoint a medical power of attorney to make health care related decisions for you.
 Even if you think your loved ones know your wishes, this isn’t always true.
 Advance care planning ensures that your family knows exactly what to do, making things a little easier for them during what is likely a very difficult time.

 Is power of attorney the same thing as guardianship?
 They are similar, but you can think of guardianship as stricter and more restrictive overall.
+The Probate judge will pick your guardian.
+A guardian does not have as much authority to act independently.
 With power of attorney, you’re still allowed to make certain choices for yourself.
 If you’re under someone’s guardianship, however, that person makes all decisions on your behalf.

 Books and Reports